-When you create a link in a Web page, the Web browsers automatically attempt to open that link in the browser window.
+When you click on a link in a web page, your web browser automatically attempts to open that link in the browser window.
 And now, with various plugins and other features, browsers can open more and more files that they used to be forced to download.
-Most of the time, this is what we want - after all, we're building Web pages.
+Most of the time, this is what we want—after all, we're building web pages.
 But sometimes you post files to your website that you want people to download to their hard drive rather than view in the browser window.

 An HTML download tag seems like the perfect solution.
 Unfortunately, there is no such thing as an HTML download tag.
 In order to set up file downloads, you link to the files in the same way you would link to a file to open in the browser window.
-But there are some ways to initiate a download anyway, even without an HTML download tag.
+But there are some ways to force a download anyway, even without a specific tag.

 Tell Your Readers About Their Browser Functionality